gretarmark/gretarmark.github.io/_posts/2026-06-20-LMI-Lyapunov.md

 - $$P$$ is unknown.
 - Every entry of $$A^T P + PA$$ depends linearly on the entries of $$P$$.

-There are no products between unknown variables and no nonlinear terms involving $P$.
+There are no products between unknown variables and no nonlinear terms involving $$P$$.

 Because the matrix expression is linear in the unknown matrix $$P$$, the condition is an LMI.